JuneStepp/OneLauncher/README.md

 ## Archive Format

-- Addons must be upploaded as a zip!
+- Addons must be uploaded as a zip!
 - Zip should have descriptive name (i.e not "skin" or "plugin")
-- It's not recomended, but ok if zip has no root folder, multiple root folders, or includes part of the path to the data folder like "ui/skins" or "Plugins".
+- It's not recommended, but ok if zip has no root folder, multiple root folders, or includes part of the path to the data folder like "ui/skins" or "Plugins".

 ## Compendium Files